-The Office of Environmental Management (EM) tank waste program consists of safely storing of 90 million gallons of radioactive liquid waste at the Savannah River Site (SRS), Idaho National laboratory (INL) and the Office of River Protection (ORP) at Hanford, Washington.
+The Office of Environmental Management (EM) tank waste program consists of safely storing of 90 million gallons of radioactive liquid waste at the Savannah River Site (SRS), Idaho National laboratory (INL) and the Office of River Protection (ORP) at Hanford, Wash.
 Of the approximately 90 million gallons, 36 million gallons (250 x 106 Ci ) is stored at SRS, approximately 56 million gallons (109 x 106 Ci) is located at ORP while 900,000 gallons of liquid sodium bearing waste (300,000 Ci) is at INL.
 In addition, EM operates major nuclear facilities to process and dispose of the waste as well as emptying, cleaning and closing the waste tanks.
-The SRS and ORP waste streams will be separated a highly radioactive fraction and a low activity faction.
-The high activity portion will be vitrified while the low activity portion will be either vitrified or grouted.
+The SRS and ORP waste streams treatment involves separating the highly radioactive fractions and low activity factions.
+The high activity portion undergoes vitrification while the low activity portion is then either vitrified or grouted.

-As liquid waste is processed, the tanks are operationally closed through a process that involves: bulk waste removal, heel removal, cooling coil flushing/annulus cleaning, isolation & residual sampling and grouting.
-To date, eight SRS waste tanks have been operationally closed and grouted.
+As liquid waste is processed, the tanks are operationally closed through a process that involves: bulk waste removal, heel removal, cooling coil flushing/annulus cleaning, isolation and residual sampling and grouting.
+To date 15 large High Level Waste Tanks, eight at SRS and seven at INL, have been operationally closed and grouted.
+In addition, four small INL waste tanks have also been operationally closed and grouted.

 The EM tank waste program’s goal is to continue cleanup progress in a cost-effective manner that is risk informed, engages stakeholders, applies innovative solutions and provides value to the American taxpayer.

 - Defense Waste Processing Facility – vitrifies the highly radioactive portion of the liquid waste;